Hyd y Cwrs nodweddiadol

 The minimum entry requirement for this MSc is a second class honours in Computer Science, Software Engineering or a related subject.
 This should include programming in a language like Java, C or C++.
 Sometimes it may be possible to substitute industrial experience (supplemented by preliminary study) for these academic qualifications.

-This degree is the same as the one year MSc in Computer Science (Software Engineering), with the addition that the student spends a year working in industry after the taught part of the course.
+This degree is the same as the one year MSc in Advanced Computer Science, with the addition that the student spends a year working in industry after the taught part of the course.

 • Students study at Aberystwyth University from September to May, and are supported in applying for suitable jobs in the software industry.